Click here for printable registration form.

 Introduction to Basic Computer Skills Valerie Boechler $45

-Finding Your Way around the Computer— Where’s my Stuff?
-Valerie Boechler 6 sessions $45
+File Management the Electronic Way— Where’s my Stuff?
+Valerie Boechler $45

 Your iPad and You Mike Ball 6 sessions $45